Jay4869/NYC-Taxi-FHV-Project/README.md

 The [NYC Taxi Zones map](https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc) is provided by TLC and published to NYC Open Data, which stores the information how Taxi zones are defined.

-The [NYC Weather data](https://www.ncdc.noaa.gov/data-access) is provided by National Centers For Environmental Information, which contains hourly weather records such as temperature, precipitation, visibility, and wind.
+The [NYC Weather data](https://www.ncdc.noaa.gov/data-access) is provided by National Centers For Environmental Information, which contains hourly weather records such as temperature, precipitation, visibility, wind and snow depth.

 Statistics:
-  - 112+ million yellow taxi data (18.2 GB)
+  - 112+ million yellow taxi data (18 GB)
-  - 300+ million for-hire vehicle data (17.2 GB)
+  - 300+ million for-hire vehicle data (16 GB)
   - 365 daily weather records

 Existing problem:
   - R reads entire data set into RAM all at once.
-Total 17.2 GB of raw data would not fit in local memory at once.
+Total 34 GB of raw data would not fit in local memory at once.
   - R Objects live in memory entirely, which cause slowness for data analysis.
   - The TLC publishes base trip record data as submitted by the bases, and we cannot guarantee or confirm their accuracy or completeness.